English Proverb: Actions speak louder than words

 Actions speak louder than words

-The proverb which is going to be discussed here in this post related to a situation in which someone wants to do something but he / she talks about the action.
+The proverb that is going to be discussed here in this post relates to a situation in which someone wants to do something but he/she talks about the action.

 Proverb #90